Click to start searching

 An organisation pursues its objectives and incurs its expenditure principally in Australia if more than 50% of its objectives are pursued and more than 50% of its expenditure is incurred in Australia.

-If your organisation has a physical presence in Australia as well as overseas, its objectives and expenditure need only amount to more than 50% of the proportion of the organisation’s Australian operations.
+If your organisation has a physical presence in Australia as well as overseas, its pursuit of its objectives and the expenditure it incurs need only amount to more than 50% of the organisation’s Australian operations.
 (So even if your organisation, when viewed as a whole, does not principally pursue its purposes and incur its expenditure in Australia, it may still meet the 'in Australia' test.)

 When working out where the organisation pursues its objectives and incurs its expenditure, certain amounts are disregarded.
 This includes monies received by an organisation as gifts (including gifts made under a will), proceeds from raffles, dinner, auctions, jumble sales and similar fundraising activities, and government grants.

-In addition to passing one of these three tests, organisations that fall into an ATO non-charitable not-for-profits category must also:
+In addition to passing one of the three tests, organisations that fall into an ATO non-charitable not-for-profits category must also:

 • comply with all the substantive requirements in its governing rules, and